pantheon-systems/documentation/source/content/guides/sftp/04-rsync-and-sftp.md

 <Alert title="Note" type="info">

-Regardless of your framework (WordPress or Drupal(), your files must be in the `/files` directory.
+Your files must be in the `/files` directory for both Drupal and WordPress sites.
 This directory maps to `sites/default/files` for Drupal and `wp-content/uploads` for WordPress.
-Adjust paths as needed to include `web` (e.g., `web/wp-content/uploads`) for [sites configured to use a nested docroot](/nested-docroot).
+Adjust paths as needed to include `web` (for example, `web/wp-content/uploads`) for [sites configured to use a nested docroot](/nested-docroot).

 </Alert>